rebel47/Food-Locha/README.md

 ### Prerequisites
 - Python 3.8 or above
-- A Google Cloud API key with access to the Gemini Pro Vision API
+- A Google Cloud API key with access to the Google Gemini 1.5 Flash

 ### Steps
 1. Clone the repository: